 The average user who sees a boost sees an increase of 13 points to their FICO Score 8 from Experian.
 However, not everyone sees a boost, and this figure could vary significantly for you – it depends on your credit history.

 Also, you should know that Experian Boost can’t hurt your credit score as it does not consider late payments.
-So, you can rest assured that this free tool only exists to benefit you and help improve your credit health.
+So, you can rest assured that this free tool only exists to benefit you and help improve your credit rating.

 Experian CreditLock

 This tool lets you lock your Experian Credit File at the tap of a button.
 It helps prevent unauthorized access to your credit report and alerts you anytime someone attempts to apply for credit in your name after you’ve locked your Experian Credit File.
-As mentioned above, it’s a part of the Experian CreditWorks Premium membership.
+As mentioned above, it’s part of the Experian CreditWorks Premium membership.

 FICO Score Simulator

-The FICO Score Simulator lets you see how different scenarios involving four categories – general credit, revolving credit, mortgage accounts and installment accounts – could potentially impact your Experian credit score.
+The FICO Score Simulator lets you see how different scenarios involving four categories – general credit, revolving credit, mortgage accounts, and installment accounts – could potentially impact your Experian credit score.
 Below, you will find the scenarios for each category:

-- General credit: pay all your bills on time, forget to pay a bill, don’t pay any of your bills, declare bankruptcy, age your credit report, miss a payment by 90 days, have an account go to collection or apply for new credit
+- General credit: Pay all your bills on time, forget to pay a bill, don’t pay any of your bills, declare bankruptcy, age your credit report, miss a payment by 90 days, have an account go to collection, or apply for new credit.

-- Revolving credit: make regular credit card payments, pay down your delinquent credit card balance, pay down your credit card balance, get a credit card, get a store card, consolidate your balances onto a new card, close down a credit card, max out all your credit cards or increase your credit card limit
+- Revolving credit: Make regular credit card payments, pay down your delinquent credit card balance, pay down your credit card balance, get a credit card, get a store card, consolidate your balances onto a new card, close down a credit card, max out all your credit cards or increase your credit card limit.

-- Installment accounts: take out an auto loan, take out a student loan or take out a personal loan
+- Installment accounts: Take out an auto loan, take out a student loan, or take out a personal loan.

 This feature alone makes enrolling in the Experian CreditWorks Premium membership worthwhile, as it provides insight into strategies you can use to reach your credit goals faster.